 Navigating family and personal relationships with Tourette Syndrome and Tic Disorders can be tricky at times.
 It remains misunderstood and those around you may have a difficult time understanding the obstacles faced on a daily basis with this diagnosis.
-Please join Dr. Katie Kompoliti and Eric McGowan for a free webinar on Tuesday, June 16 at 1 pm EST as they discuss the ways to educate friends, family and community members about Tourette Syndrome.
+Please watch the video below as Dr. Aikaterini (Katie) Kompoliti and Eric McGowan discuss the ways to educate friends, family and community members about Tourette Syndrome.

 - Social and family relations are hard to navigate for everybody, even those who do not have Tourette Syndrome